kreijack/xlibinput_calibrator/README.md

 ## Usage
 ```
+xlibinput-calibrator [opts]
   --output-file-x11-config=<filename>   save the output to filename
   --output-file-xinput-cmd=<filename>   save the output to filename
   --threshold-misclick=<nn>     set the threshold for misclick to <nn>
   --threshold-doubleclick=<nn>  set the threshold for doubleckick to <nn>
   --device-name=<devname>       set the touch screen device by name
   --device-id=<devid>           set the touch screen device by id
+  --matrix-name=<matrix name>   set the calibration matrix name
   --show-x11-config             show the config for X11
   --show-xinput-cmd             show the config for libinput
   --show-matrix                 show the final matrix
   --verbose                     set verbose to on
   --dont-save                   don't update X11 setting
   --matrix=x1,x2..x9            start coefficent matrix
   --monitor-nr=<n>              show the ouput in the monitor '<n>'

+xlibinput-calibrator --list-devices
 ```

 The possible outcomes of this command are the following: